williscool/modern_js_app/design_notes.md

 - It should also be able to support trades where the base and quote currencies are the inverse of a GDAX trading pair.
 For example, the application should be able to quote a buy of BTC (base currency) using ETH (quote currency) or LTC (quote currency), even though the available GDAX orderbooks are ETH-BTC and LTC-BTC.
 - product types https://docs.gdax.com/#get-products
 - ship it to netlify
+- If you decide to write in an environment that requires compilation (i.e. webpack, coffeescript, etc), you should submit alongside your code a single script that will run your program.

 ## p1

+- tracking (for when a user clicks, compares, prices of stuff, etc.) (just log to console)

+  ​

+## p2 (things I would do in the future)
 - setup hot module reload https://frontendmasters.com/courses/react/setting-up-hmr
-- tracking (for when a user clicks, compares, prices of stuff, etc.)
-- leave redux for last  (figure out what thunks and sagas are) https://github.com/redux-saga

-## p2 (things I would do in the future)
 - use a number formatting (i.e. adding commas and dollar sign) input ala https://github.com/s-yadav/react-number-format
 - add a router if the app needed multiple pages
+- leave redux for last  (figure out what thunks and sagas are) https://github.com/redux-saga
 - internationalize

 ## Clarification questions